07 Mar The German housing market in 2018 -2019

 Data from a number of cities confirm that demand is high and supply insufficient.

+This is also known as a “sellers” market.
+When the roles are reversed and there is more supply than demand it’s known as a buyers market.
 What is interesting is, as you read the report, in cities where supply and demand is balanced.
 Prices are more moderated.
 Dusseldorf, for example.
 There the city has for the most part managed to keep supply and demand balanced.
 As a result rents and house prices are much more moderated.
 But for the other major cities, especially Berlin and Munich demand vastly out paces supply.
 When this happens prices rise.
 It should be noted that again this refers to both the housing and rental markets.

 He Goes on to say